ESIPFed/marinedata-vocabulary-guidance/README.md

 The Taxonomy Database is a curated classification and nomenclature for all of the organisms in the public sequence databases.
 This currently represents about 10% of the described species of life on the planet.

 #### Strengths

 - Taxids

 #### Limitations

-- Genomics oriented (more information and perspective welcome)
+- Genomics oriented (invite to comment)

 ### Biology Commentary

-- OBIS and Darwincore: Many programs request biological data be submitted to OBIS, which requires DarwinCore, which requires use of WoRMS in combination with NVS.
-OBIS is a fantastic data aggregator but it should be noted that data can be used outside the OBIS framework.
+- OBIS and Darwincore: Many programs request biological data be submitted to OBIS, which requires use of the DarwinCore format, which requires use of WoRMS in combination with NVS.
+OBIS is a fantastic data aggregator but it should be noted that data can be used outside the OBIS framework. (invite to comment)

-### Atmospheric
+### Atmospheric Science

-### Geologic
+### Geology